Frenchman Formation

-The Frenchman Formation is stratigraphic unit of Late Cretaceous (late Maastrichtian) age in the Western Canada Sedimentary Basin.
+The Frenchman Formation is a stratigraphic unit of Late Cretaceous (late Maastrichtian) age in the Western Canada Sedimentary Basin.
 It is present in southern Saskatchewan and the Cypress Hills of southeastern Alberta.
 The formation was defined by G.M.
 Furnival in 1942 from observations of outcrops along the Frenchman River, between Ravenscrag and Highway 37.
 It contains the youngest of dinosaur genera, much like the Hell Creek Formation in the United States.

 Lithology

 The Frenchman Formation consists of olive-green to brown, fine- to coarse-grained, cross-bedded sandstone with interbedded claystone bands and minor beds and lenses of intraformational clay-clast conglomerate.
 A conglomerate layer with well-rounded quartzite pebbles is present above the basal unconformity in some areas.

 Thickness and distribution

 The Frenchman Formation is present in southwestern Saskatchewan and the Cypress Hills area of southeastern Alberta.
 Its maximum reported thickness is about 113 m.

 Age

 The Frenchman Formation is of latest Maastrichtian age, and the top of the formation coincides with the Cretaceous-Paleogene boundary, as evidenced by biostratigraphic changes and, in some areas, the presence of the terminal Cretaceous iridium anomaly.